LinuxCommandLibrary

 TLDR

-$ sudo lvremove [volume_group]/[logical_volume]
+$ sudo lvremove volume_group/logical_volume

 copy

-Remove all logical volumes in a volume group
+Remove all volumes in group

-$ sudo lvremove [volume_group]
+$ sudo lvremove volume_group

 copy